Takomochi/AdventureWorks2019_SQL/README.md

 GROUP BY PC.Name, PSC.Name
 ORDER BY SUM(SOD.OrderQty * SOD.UnitPrice) DESC;
 ```
+It is obvious that the category "Mountain bikes" has the top sales.
 ![alt text](image-1.png)

 Q3.
 Total Sales Amount By Sales Person for Each Year Also, compare the sales from the previous year. <br>